Brother of lawmaker Biden forgot was dead defends him: he’s ‘doing the best he can’

 “That’s probably a nice way of putting it: He’s forgetful,” Mr Walorski said.
 “I don’t think anybody would look at the things that he’s done and said and say that his mind is as sharp as it used to be.”

-Mr Biden’s mental acuity has been a frequent topic of conversation among political observers dating back to the beginning of his candidacy for the presidency in 2019, and that scrutiny only intensifed after he took office last year with conservative media frequently amplifying any verbal mistakes.
+Mr Biden’s mental acuity has been a frequent topic of conversation among political observers dating back to the beginning of his candidacy for the presidency in 2019, and that scrutiny only intensifed after he took office last year with conservative media frequently amplifying verbal mistakes like the one he made on Wednesday.

+Mr Biden has brushed off questions over his mental fitness, but polling at various points during his presidency has suggested that it is a real concern of voters — with well under half saying in a POLITICO/Morning Consult poll taken last November that they believe the president is in good health.

 “All I’m saying right now about the president is bless his heart for trying,” Mr Walorski told The Post.
 “Yeah, it was a big mess-up today.
 Inexcusable?
 No. Unforgivable?
 No. I’m not gonna hold it against him.
 I just feel sorry for him.”